jrheard/blog/python/tic-tac-toe.md

 <p>It should return as output <b><code class="highlighter-rouge">None</code></b>, which is a special value that we haven't really talked about yet.</p>

-<p>Functions in Python return <code class="highlighter-rouge">None</code> by default if your function doesn't have a <code class="highlighter-rouge">return</code> statement in it, so you don't need to worry about this for now—just don't have a <code class="highlighter-rouge">return</code> statement in this function.</p>
+<p>Functions in Python return <code class="highlighter-rouge">None</code> by default if the function doesn't have a <code class="highlighter-rouge">return</code> statement in it, so you don't really need to worry about this—just don't have a <code class="highlighter-rouge">return</code> statement in this function and you're all set.</p>
 </div>

-This function should take a game board as input, and it should `print()` that board out to the screen.
+This function should take a game board as input, and it should print that board out to the screen.
+Don't just do `print(board)`—make it look nice!

 You'll want to use a nested `for` loop for this (one `for` loop inside another `for` loop).
 You'll probably be doing `range(len(SOMETHING))` once or twice, too.

 Check out the demo video from earlier if you'd like an example of what your board might look like when it's printed out.
+I didn't make my board look particularly good, so try to make yours better-looking than mine!

 I used colors in my printed-out board, but you don't have to.
-If you're interested in using colors, my advice is to start simple and then colors later.
-When you get to that point, there's a note about how to use colors at the end of this assignment.
+If you're interested in using colors, my advice is to start simple and then add colors later.
+When you finish the no-colors version of this function, there's a note at the end of this assignment that'll tell you how to add colors if you want.

 Next, let's think about how we'll handle the player's move.